 Dark Sky Guides offer small, personalized tours that will open peoples’ eyes to a completely new area of Waterton Lakes National Park – the night sky above.
 The brothers hope to encourage every single tour participant to connect on a personal level with the National Park, in their own particular way.

-After two revolutions around the Sun
+After three revolutions around the Sun

 The 2018 inaugural season was a huge success, with many sold out tours.
 Even despite the threat of yet another fire (The Boundary Creek Fire), demand for tours was strong.
 The season came to a spectacularly starry close, with many clear nights showcasing the Milky Way, and planets such as Venus, Juipter, and Saturn.
 More importantly, Mars was in opposition (the point where the sun, Earth and Mars are all in a line, so that the two planets are closest together) throughout summer 2018 - the next time the Red Planet will be that close to Earth will be in 2035.
 In October 2018, Dark Sky Guides was named a finalist at the annual Travel Alberta Industry Conference in the category of "New Tourism Experience".

-The 2019 season proved to be even more exciting that year one.
+The 2019 season proved to be even more exciting than year one.
 Demand for tours continued to increase and DSG continued to perfect its tour offering.
 This second year of operations was filled with memorable stargazing experiences.
 Tour participants were treated Aurora Borealis (Norther Lights) sightings numerous times toward the end of the summer season, and a number of wildlife sightings were had over the course of the year (including Elk, Moose, Badger and even a mother Mountain Lion and 2 cubs!).
 The 2019 season came to a near-perfect conclusion when DSG was again named a finalist for the Travel Alberta Industry Conference ALTO Tourism Awards’ “New Tourism Experience”.
 However, unlike the previous year, this year DSG was named the Winner of the New Tourism Experience ALTO Award!